Hanu-Man: Future

 A sequel, titled Jai Hanuman, was announced in the end credits of the film.
 It was revealed that Hanuman would have more prominence than the character of Hanumanthu in the film.
 Varma announced that the sequel had commenced pre-production work on the occasion of the inauguration of the Ram Mandir, Ayodhya.
 Later, it was reported that Ram Charan was auditioned for the role of Rama in the sequel.
 On 30 October 2024, Rishab Shetty was announced to be portraying Hanuman.

-Expanding the cinematic universe further, a film based on Goddess Mahakali, Mahakāli, was announced with Puja Kolluru of Martin Luther King (2023) fame as the director.
+Expanding the cinematic universe further, simultaneously with Hanu-Man, Varma announced the fourth film of the PVCU, Adhira, introducing the son of producer D. V. V. Danayya, Kalyan Dasari, basing on the powers of Indra.
+However, due to high response for Hanu-Man he decided to direct the sequel of Hanu-Man and recently a new director called Sharan Koppisetty (Kirrak Party fame (2018)) has announced for the film, Prasanth Varma penned the story and screenplay of the film.
+Recently the team has announced that actor director S.J.
+Suryah has playing an important role in the film. a film based on Goddess Mahakali, Mahakāli, was announced with Puja Kolluru of Martin Luther King (2023) fame as the director.
 Prasanth Varma penned the story and screenplay of the film with Riwaz Ramesh Duggal producing and RK Duggal presenting the film under RKD Studios.
 On 30 September 2025, Akshaye Khanna was announced to be playing Asuraguru Shukracharya.
-On 30 October 2025, Bhoomi Shetty was announced to be playing the titular character of Maha.
+On 30 October 2025, Bhoomi Shetty was announced to be playing the titular character of Mahakali.